 This Garibaldi Lake Day Hike was the first hike during our 3-week trip to Western Canada (and therewith the Rocky Mountains).
 The pictures looked amazing and the idea was to take this hike from Whistler.
-We stayed at Whistler RV Park and Campgrounds which was around a 10 minute drive from the parking lot of the start of the trail (just Google Maps: “Rubble Creek Trailhead” for the location).
+We stayed at Whistler RV Park and Campgrounds which was around a 10-minute drive from the parking lot at the start of the trail (just Google Maps: “Rubble Creek Trailhead” for the location).

 Btw; try to start the hike on time.
 When the parking lot is full, you might have to drive back and park your vehicle on the side of the road, which means hiking additional kilometers!

 When hiking, we used THIS route description.
 I will not describe the trail in detail, only on a high level, but well supported with pictures to inspire you!
-When you are going to walk the trail yourself, I would advice to print the previously named description.
+When you are going to walk the trail yourself, I would advise you to print the previously named description.

 The distance is around 20km